 This is one of the more important interview preparation tips, and one of the easiest.
 Glance over your resume if you haven’t in a while.
 Be ready to explain past job changes in a positive light.
 If you left a job because your manager was horrible, say that you went to an organization that had more supportive management.
 It’s all about how you phrase it.
-More examples on how to deliver this in Part II.
+We’ll look at more examples of how to deliver this in Part II coming up.

 Also think of a couple of challenges and accomplishments in your last 1-2 positions.
 Interviewers love specific examples of accomplishments.

 That’s it, you’re done with Part I. At this point you’ve already done more than 80% of job applicants, and you have good answers prepared for some of the most common interview questions.
 Let’s move on…

-So, you’ve mentally prepared yourself with the interviewing tips from Part I. Now let’s talk about how to pass a job interview in the moment.
+So, you’ve mentally prepared yourself with the interviewing tips from Part I. Now let’s talk about how to pass a job interview after it begins.

 Most interviewers will ask you to give a quick walkthrough of your background at the start of the interview.
 That’s why I mentioned reviewing your resume beforehand.
 It’s a pretty commonly overlooked but it’s one of my favorite job interview tips and it’s so easy to do!

 If you’ve prepared a good, brief narrative of your career, you can impress them right off the bat.
 What got you interested in this field?
 What have you accomplished recently?